listen to an episode

 don’t forget to subscribe after!

 Ep.
-20 The Hands of a Woman: Surgery Spotlight – From Skirts To Scrubs
+29 Undesirable: The History of Forced Sterilization in the US – From Skirts To Scrubs